 We provide the opportunity for our full-time and part-time officers to receive long-term equity and long-term equity incentive awards.
 These compensation programs are designed to recognize responsibilities, reward performance, motivate future performance, align the interests of our officers with those of our stockholders and retain our officers.
-The compensation committee makes recommendations to our board of directors for the grant of equity awards for all our employees, including part-time officers and employees.
-In determining the long-term equity and long-term equity incentive compensation components, the compensation committee considers all factors it deems to be relevant, including our performance and individual performance.
+The compensation committee makes determinations with respect to the grant of equity awards for all our employees, including part-time officers and employees.
+In determining the long-term equity and long-term equity incentive compensation components, the compensation committee considers all factors it deems to be relevant, including our performance and individual performance and in making such determinations.
 Existing stock ownership levels are not a factor in award determinations.
-As of December 31, 2013, all outstanding equity awards were granted under either our stockholder approved 2003 Incentive Plan, 2009 Incentive Plan or 2012 Incentive Plan.
+As of December 31, 2014, all outstanding equity awards were granted under either our stockholder approved 2009 Incentive Plan.

-In 2010, we issued RSU's to ten individuals, including our named executive officers.
+In 2010, we issued RSUs to ten individuals, including our named executive officers.
 Each RSU entitles the recipient to one share of common stock upon vesting.
 Assuming continued service, vesting occurs on June 30, 2017 if and to the extent pre-established market (i.e., average total stockholder return) or performance (i.e., average annual return on capital) conditions are met.
 See "Outstanding Equity Awards at Fiscal Year End."
-Further, at least 50% of the shares that are issued pursuant to vested RSU's must be retained until 2020 and the shares may be subject to a "clawback" in the event of a restatement of our financial statements.
-We initiated the use of RSU's as an element of our long-term equity compensation program with the expectation that in light of the seven year vesting period and the need to satisfy market and/or financial performance conditions, these awards would further align the interests of our executive officers with our stockholders and reward long-term market and financial performance.
+Further, at least 50% of the shares that are issued pursuant to vested RSUs must be retained until 2020 and the shares may be subject to a "clawback" in the event of a restatement of our financial statements.
+We initiated the use of RSUs as an element of our long-term equity compensation program with the expectation that in light of the seven year vesting period and the need to satisfy market and/or financial performance conditions, these awards would further align the interests of our executive officers with our stockholders and reward long-term market and financial performance.

-We do not have a formal policy with respect to whether equity compensation should be paid in the form of stock options, restricted stock or RSU's.
-We generally grant restricted stock awards which vest after five years of service and in 2010, granted RSU's that vest after seven years of service if, and to the extent, specified performance or market conditions are met.
-The compensation committee generally believes that restricted stock awards and RSU's are more effective than options in achieving our compensation objectives.
+We do not have a formal policy with respect to whether equity compensation should be paid in the form of stock options, restricted stock or RSUs.
+We generally grant restricted stock awards which vest after five years of service and in 2010, granted RSUs that vest after seven years of service if, and to the extent, specified performance or market conditions are met.
+The compensation committee generally believes that restricted stock awards and RSUs are more effective than options in achieving our compensation objectives.
 Restricted stock has a greater retention value than options because of its five-year cliff vesting requirement and because before vesting, cash dividends are paid on all outstanding restricted stock as an additional element of compensation.
-RSU's provide an additional incentive component to equity based awards in that the units only vest if, and to the extent, performance or market conditions are satisfied.
-Restricted stock and RSU's align the interests of our officers with our stockholders and because fewer shares are normally awarded than in connection with the grant of options, they are potentially less dilutive.
+RSUs provide an additional incentive component to equity based awards in that the units only vest if, and to the extent, performance or market conditions are satisfied.
+Restricted stock and RSUs align the interests of our officers with our stockholders and because fewer shares are normally awarded than in connection with the grant of options, they are potentially less dilutive.

-Our equity compensation grants are made in January of each year.
-We do not have a formal policy on timing these grants in connection with the release of material non-public information and in view of the five-year and seven-year "cliff" vesting requirements with respect to restricted stock awards and RSU's, respectively, we do not believe such a formal policy is necessary.
+Our equity compensation grants are made in January of each year in recognition of services provided for the prior year.
+We do not have a formal policy on timing these grants in connection with the release of material non-public information and in view of the five-year and seven-year "cliff" vesting requirements with respect to restricted stock awards and RSUs, respectively, we do not believe such a formal policy is necessary.